 April 30 was National Raisin Day, but if you missed it, never fear: The first week of May is National Raisin Week.
 So we’re supposed to celebrate raisins for eight consecutive days?
 That’s a lot to ask.
 Will I get time off from work for that?

-Sadly, it’s one of the most boring, snoozeworthy commercials I’ve ever seen.
+Sadly, it’s a pretty snoozeworthy commercial.
 You can see why some California Raisin ad exec decided to replace Molly, Emily, and the other kid with something livelier—claymation raisins that sing and dance.
 But Molly had bigger things in store for her anyway, so it all worked out.